-Note: Take care when enabling wheel events for controls within scrollable items, such as Flickable, because the control will consume the events, and therefore interrupt scrolling of the flickable.
+Note: Take care when enabling wheel events for controls within scrollable components, such as Flickable because the control will consume the events, and therefore interrupt scrolling of the flickable.

 Spacing is useful for controls that have multiple or repetitive building blocks.
 For example, some styles use spacing to determine the distance between the text and indicator of a Check Box.
 Spacing is not enforced by the controls, so each style may interpret it differently, and some may ignore it altogether.

 Qt Quick Controls offer a selection of button-like controls for specific use cases.
 The following sections contain guidelines for choosing the button most suitable for a use case and discuss the values you can set for button properties in the Properties view.